kemalat/microservices-eureka/README.md

     </dependencies>
 ```
 It is the off the shelf module provided by Netflix and fairly simply to make it running.

-`application.yml` for Eureka Server is
+`application.yml` for Eureka Server :

 ```yml
 server: